broofa/runmd/README.md

   * Install [the Markdown Preview Plus](https://goo.gl/iDhAL) Chrome
   * ...
 Allow it to access file URLs" (in chrome://extensions tab)
   * ...
 Set Reload Frequency to "1 second" (in the extension options)
-  * Launch `runmd` with the `--watch` option to have it continuously re-render your output file when you make a change to the input file
+  * Launch `runmd` with the `--watch` option to have it continuously re-render your output file as you make changes
-  * Open your output file in Chrome
+  * Open the output file in Chrome (should update any time you save input file)

-... now any time you make a change to the input file, the rendered output will appear in Chrome shortly after

 ----
 Markdown generated from [src/README_js.md](src/README_js.md) by [![RunMD Logo](http://i.imgur.com/h0FVyzU.png)](https://github.com/broofa/runmd)